5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 </details>

 ## Contents
-This guide will cover the following topics (subject to change):
+This guide will cover the following topics:

 - Creating a dump of the Audio Codec in Linux
-- Converting and visualizing the data
+- Converting and visualizing the Codec dump
-- Creating a Pathmap and Pin Configuration
+- Creating a Pin Configuration and a PathMap
 - Creating a new Layout-ID for your Codec
-- Building your own Apple-ALC kext using Xcode
+- Integrating the data into the AppleALC source code and compiling the kext with Xcode
-- Submitting the newly created Layout-ID to the AppleALC github repo via Pull Request
+- Submitting your Layout-ID to the AppleALC github repo via Pull Request

 ## I. Preparations
 ### Obtaining an Audio CODEC dump in Linux